ace-dent/demo-toybox/VCCC2024/README.md

 end
 -- 67 chars / 72 bytes PXA compressed
 ```
---  using tables and single for loop
+Using tables and single for loop.

 ### 6. Last byte